resulumit/LikeWise/README.md

 This app is based on  `rtweet` &mdash; a great R [package](https://rtweet.info/) by [Michael W. Kearney](https://mikewk.com/).

 It uses free but limited services at [Twitter Developper](https://developer.twitter.com/en), and [shinyapps.io](https://www.shinyapps.io/).
-If the traffic surpasses these limites, the app will be unavailable.
+If the traffic surpasses these limites the app will be unavailable.